 a light-headed feeling, like you might pass out; or

 Common Natrecor side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Natrecor?

-Other drugs may interact with Natrecor, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.
+Other drugs may interact with nesiritide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Natrecor only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.